bczhc/pseudo-cd/README.md

 Modern DVDs (namely DVD-R) support multi-session, but there's no multi-track like on CDs.
-If we consider each session on a DVD, is equivalent to a track on a CD, then we can just "simulated" a music CD.
+If we consider each session on a DVD, is equivalent to a track on a CD, then we are just "simulating" a music CD.
 Just store PCM data as sessions.
 This is why I call it a "pseudo CD".
-This project implements a simple music player for such a DVD format.
+This project implements a simple music player for such DVD format.

-I made this just for a little Rust programming practice.
+I made this just for fun and a little Rust programming practice.

 ## Format